Alcohol and Omega-3: Can You Take Them Together?

 Standard fish oil capsulesLiquid fish oilKrill oilAlgal oil (vegetarian source)Lovaza (omega-3-acid ethyl esters)Vascepa (icosapent ethyl, pure EPA)EpanovaOmtryg

-Alcohol sources that count
+Alcohol forms that count

 The bottom line